Google's accessibility features and products

 Create, edit and share presentations across mobile devices using screen readers and keyboard shortcuts.
 You can also use a Braille display to read and enter text. - Edit forms with a screen reader

-Create, edit and share information using screen readers and keyboard shortcuts. - Use Google sites with a screen reader
+Create, edit and share information using screen readers and keyboard shortcuts. - Use Google Sites with a screen reader

 Create and share websites using the help of screen readers and keyboard shortcuts.